-Sixty-nine percent of traditional IRA-owning households in mid-2017 said they have a strategy for managing income and assets in retirement.
+Sixty-eight percent of traditional IRA-owning households in mid-2019 said they have a strategy for managing income and assets in retirement.
 These households typically seek advice when building their retirement income and asset management strategy.
-Seventy-five percent of traditional IRA-owning households with a strategy consulted a professional financial adviser when creating the strategy (Figure 27).
-Twenty-seven percent used a website to help create their retirement income and asset management strategy, and 27 percent consulted with friends or family.
-Twenty-four percent consulted written materials (e.g., a book or article in a magazine or newspaper).
-Nine percent of households with a strategy used a financial software package to build their retirement income and asset management strategy.
+Seventy-four percent of traditional IRA-owning households with a strategy consulted a professional financial adviser when creating the strategy (Figure 27), with older households more likely to do so than younger households.52 Twenty-four percent used a website to help create their retirement income and asset management strategy, with younger households more likely to do so than older households.53 Twenty-four percent consulted with friends or family, and 22 percent consulted written materials (e.g., a book or article in a magazine or newspaper).
+Seven percent of households with a strategy used a financial software package to build their retirement income and asset management strategy.